 \emph{Sequential adaptation for $t\ge2$.} After this initial fit, we freeze the learned core parameters and reuse them across time steps in the dataset,

 and adapt only the latent block for each subsequent snapshot:

-This warm-started latent optimization exploits temporal continuity of the evolving system: adjacent snapshots correspond to similar target distributions $\hat p_t$, so a low-dimensional update in $\theta_{\mathrm{lat}}$ suffices to track the evolving state without retraining the full circuit.
-Repeating~\eqref{eq:fit_latent_t} for $t=t_2,\dots,T$ yields a latent sequence $\{\theta_{\mathrm{lat}}^{(t)}\}_{t=1}^{T}$ while maintaining a single shared core $\theta_{\mathrm{core}}^{(1)}$.
+{with $3000$ optimization steps per adapted snapshot.} This warm-started latent optimization exploits temporal continuity of the evolving system: adjacent snapshots correspond to similar target distributions $\hat p_t$, so a low-dimensional update in $\theta_{\mathrm{lat}}$ suffices to track the evolving state without retraining the full circuit.
+Repeating Eq.~(\ref{eq:fit_latent_t}) for $t=t_2,\dots,T$ yields a latent sequence $\{\theta_{\mathrm{lat}}^{(t)}\}_{t=1}^{T}$ while maintaining a single shared core $\theta_{\mathrm{core}}^{(1)}$.

 \paragraph{Latent interpolation and generative synthesis of unseen times.} The adapted latent parameters $\{\theta_{\mathrm{lat}}^{(t)}\}_{t=1}^{T}$ define a discrete trajectory in a low-dimensional subspace $\mathbb{R}^{d_{\mathrm{lat}}}$ of the IQP parameter space: